 If you still frame the newspaper which flashes on screen just before the verdict is announced at the end of the film, underneath the headline is another front-page news story which bears the smaller headline: DICK TRACY, G-MEN LEAD SUCCESSFUL RAID; a subtle reference to the famous comic-strip detective.

 The origins of this film have been the subject of controversy.
-Although this film is not in the copyrighted registry, the opening card of Reefer Madness reads: Formerly "Tell Your Children" - An G and H Production - Copyrighted (though without a copyright date).
-American Film Institute Catalog of Feature Films 1931-1939 establishes its production date as 1938, even though some erroneous modern sources, apparently confusing it with some similar film, occasionally give 1936.
-Some say it was produced by a church group, in the wake of the Victor Licata 1933 murder case.
-Dwain Esper sued a distribution company in the 1960s claiming that he had produced the film for the US Army, and that he was the legal copyright owner, but he lost the case.
+Although this film is not in the copyrighted registry, the opening card reads: Formerly "Tell Your Children" - An G and H Production - Copyrighted" (though without a copyright date).
+American Film Institute Catalog of Feature Films 1931-1939 establishes its production date as 1938, even though some erroneous modern sources, including IMDb, apparently confusing it with some similar film, occasionally, but erroneously, give 1936.
+Some say it was produced by a church group in the wake of the Victor Licata 1933 murder case.
+Dwain Esper sued a distribution company in the 1960s, claiming that he had produced the film for the US Army and that he was the legal copyright owner.
+He lost the case.